-Professors Loomis, Pilot; Associate Professors Anderson, Batt, Bixel (Chair), Gilbert, Hudson, L. Raikes, Sarna, Schaab, Stone, Willmann; Assistant Professors Ciampa, Lorenz, Meadows, Taub; Adjunct Faculty Blackwood, Bourne, Corwin, C. Herrick, G. Herrick, Monberg, Olivari, K. Raikes, Wyman; Emeritus Professors Biggie, Fricke, Mayhew, Merfeld, Mottola.
+Professors Loomis (Chair), Pilot; Associate Professors Batt, Bixel, Dobbin, Gilbert, Hudson, Monberg, L. Raikes, Sarna, Schaab, Stone, Willmann; Assistant Professors Anderson, Lorenz, Markhotok; Adjunct Faculty Audette, Bourne, Conte, Corwin, C. Dagan, K. Dagan, Evans, G. Hassett, C. Herrick, G. Herrick, Jennings, C. McKenney, Murphy, Olivari, K. Raikes, Watson, Wyman; Emeritus Professors Biggie, Fricke, Mayhew, Merfeld, Mottola.

-The mission of the Arts and Sciences Department is to provide the liberal arts component of the students' baccalaureate education while guiding them to:
+The mission of the Arts and Sciences Department is to provide a curriculum that broadens students' knowledge base while guiding students:

-- · think critically and analytically

-- · write and speak effectively

-- · understand the global and environmental context of human actions

-- · develop and apply knowledge of mathematical and scientific reasoning

-- develop and communicate sound, informed opinions among conflicting perspectives

-- · identify problems and to propose solutions

-- · solve problems as members of a team

-- · appreciate and respect diversity

-- reason and act ethically
+- to think critically and creatively - · to write and speak effectively within their chosen discipline - · to demonstrate the power and extent of mathematics and computer science - · to develop and communicate sound, informed opinions - · to identify problems and to propose and implement solutions with confidence - · to solve problems as members of a team - to appreciate and respect diversity - to act ethically

-The Department of Arts and Sciences offers one major in Interdisciplinary Studies which leads to a Bachelor of Science degree.
+The Department of Arts and Sciences offers one major in Interdisciplinary Studies which leads to a Bachelor of Science Degree.

-Minor programs are offered in the areas of humanities and social science, mathematics, and physical science.
+Minor programs are offered by this department in the areas of humanities and social science, mathematics, and physical science.

 The Department of Arts and Sciences offers courses required of all students and elective courses in various academic disciplines.
-Courses are offered in the fields of mathematics, computer science, physics, political science, psychology, English composition, literature, management communications, geography, history, humanities, and ship's medicine.
+Courses are offered in the fields of mathematics, computer science, physics, political science, psychology, English composition, literature, management communications, geography, history, humanities, ship's medicine, and physical education.